 5) Hop and Bounce Technique:

 This method is the perfect way to fish the ned rig when there are a lot of crawfish around.
 By using a craw soft plastic you can mimic the movements they make on the bottom.
 It will resemble a freeing crayfish to nearby bass.
 This method is pretty simple.
 Simply cast out and let the bass lure settle onto the bottom.
 Once it has sat for a few seconds, reel it a couple of times and let it settle back onto the bottom.
 This fleeing motion will entice nearby fish resulting in more hookups when they are feeding on aquatic crustaceans.

-How to fish a ned rig with the stroll technique.
+Bass Fishing with the stroll technique.

 6) Stroll Technique: The stroll is a modified way of trolling with your trolling motor.
 This is one of Ned Kehde's favorite was of covering large flats when fishing for bass.
 All you do is cast out your bass bait, and let it settle to the bottom.
 Allow for the trolling motor to pull it along the bottom until it is directly behind the boat.
 Repeat this over and over to cover bass beds on flats.

 As you can see there are a ton of great ways to fish it, whichever you chose will result in fish being caught.
 Try each ned technique and figure out what works best for you.

 What Weight Jig Head To Use For Ned Rig?